rosmord/jsesh/README.md

 2. copy a 32 bit JRE in the JSesh folder on Windows.
 Ensure it's named "jre".
 3. start lauch4J and use the jsesh-bundler.xml file.
 It should create JSesh.exe in the JSesh folder.
 4. same for the file signInfo-bundler.xml
-5. run InnoDB on jsesh-inno.iss
+5. run Inno Setup on jsesh-inno.iss

 ## Note about github distribution (for personnal use mainly)